Do You Need to Wear a Retainer Indefinitely Post-Invisalign® Treatment?

 However, what’s the next step when you are through with your treatment?
 Is it a must that you get a retainer from our dentist in Newton Surrey?
 And if so, will you wear the retainer for the rest of your days?
 If these are your concerns, read on to learn more about retainers.

 Is a Retainer Really Necessary?

 Irrespective of the orthodontic treatment you choose, wearing a retainer is inevitable.
 Once your treatment is done, it is only natural for you not to want to wear any other appliance.
 Believe it or not, we are not trying to torture you!
-However, our dentist in Newton Surrey recommends that you wear a retainer after you have completed your Invisalign treatment.
+However, our dentist Newton Surrey recommends that you wear a retainer after you have completed your invisalign surrey treatment.

 If you choose to ignore getting a retainer, then the smile you worked so hard to possess will not be there forever.
 This is because your teeth will move back to their original positions.

 Your teeth are anchored in your jawbones.
 So, when you wear Invisalign aligners or braces, they gently apply pressure to your teeth that push your teeth to the new positions.
 The tooth will begin to shift into the new position only after the bone softens or disappears, a process known as resorption.

 Once your teeth are in their suitable positions, new bone will be deposited around the teeth to help them stabilize.
 The new bone will be deposited for close to 12 months.
 During this period, you will need to wear your retainer to help keep the teeth in place as the new bone is being deposited.